pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 The `shootingRate` variable has a default value set in the code.
 We will not change it for the moment.
 But you can start the game and experiment with it to test what it does.

 <div data-block="warning">
-_Be careful_: Changing a variable value in the Unity "Inspector" does not apply the change to the default value of the script.
-If you add the script onto another object, the default value will be the one from the script. <br />It's logical, but you need to be careful.
+  **Be careful**: changing a variable value in the Unity "Inspector" does not apply the change to the default value of the script.
+If you add the script onto another object, the default value will be the one from the script.

+  It's logical, but you need to be careful.
 If you want to keep the tweaked value definitively, you have to open your code editor and backport the change yourself.
 </div>

 ### 2. Cooldown